grantshepert/MuraJSVue/README.md

 Mura & Vue.js: A Love Story

-These are the code example modules for the "Mura & Vue.js: A Love Story" Webinar & Talk.
+These are the code example modules for the "Mura & Vue.js: A Love Story" Webinar & talk.

 Note that *Mura 7.1 is required* for these examples to work.